theripper93/fuzzy-foundry/README.md

 2. Prop search: starting a search with "!" will search in the properties defined in the settings.
 For example if "data.details.cr" is a property defined in the settings searching for !1 will filter for creatures with cr 1
 3. Deep search: the deep search starts with the "&" symbol, this search will look into the items to find a property or value that matches the search.
 For example searching for the name of an image will filter for any entity that is using that image

+NOTICE: The search might be slow on huge directories

 # Screenshots/Examples

 ## The text in this journals contains the word "Tips"